-Our first school in Northern Uganda, Nahla Nursery and Primary School, has 400 students enrolled and offers education free of charge.
+We have two schools in Northern Uganda, Nahla Nursery and Primary School and Hayden Primary School.
+Our schools provide free education to over 800 students.
 We hire and pay the teachers, and make sure the quality of education is high.

 We are focused on creating sustainable schools, that we can one day hand over to the community to run.
 We are working on developing sustainability plans that will make this possible.